Adyen/adyen-ruby-api-library/README.md

 # Adyen API Library for Ruby

-This is the officially supported PHP library for using Adyen's APIs.
+This is the officially supported Ruby library for using Adyen's APIs.

 ## Integration
 The library supports all APIs under the following services: